Mail Lists

 MP4 ScreenCast

-1. Open the Mail List window.
+1. Open the Mail List - List window.

 For more information on accessing the Mail List window, click here.